-You can play paintball indoors and outdoors as it’s a game that can be enjoyed all year round.
+You can play paintball indoors and outdoors and it’s played all year round.
 The games are overseen by referees, who are present to enforce the rules and make sure all safety procedures are being followed.
 In fact, paintball is one of the safest games around according to insurance statistics – even safer than golf!
-Because of its realistic action, paintball is especially popular among young male adults in quite a few countries around the world.
-It’s estimated that several million people play paintball every year in the USA alone.
+Because of its high intensity action, paintball is especially popular among young male adults in quite a few countries around the world.
+It’s estimated that several million people play paintball every year in the U.S. alone.

-Paintball is a game that can be enjoyed by just about anybody, as there’s no stereotypical player.
-The combatants can be young and old, and come from all walks of life.
-It’s not unusual to see a young female executive battling it out or fighting side by side with a middle aged lumberjack.
+Anybody can enjoy Paintball: the combatants are both young and old, and come from all walks of life.
+It’s not unusual to see all ages and sexes on the field.
 There are recreational paintball players, serious tournament players, and even professional players and teams.
-I even know of a few players who have placed side bets on games to earn themselves a little bit of money to go along with their bragging rights.
+Some players also place side bets on games to earn themselves a little bit of money to go along with their bragging rights.
 Since paintball is a popular activity for groups of friends and co workers to play, it’s often the highlight of birthday parties and other special occasions.

 Versions of Paintball

-There are literally dozens of different types of paintball games to play, so what we’ll do here is give a brief rundown on some of the more popular versions.
+There are literally dozens of different types of paintball games to play, so what we’ll do here is give a brief rundown on some of the more popular versions of the game.

 Capture the Flag

 The object of this game is to capture your opponent’s flag from their headquarters and take it back safely to your return station in order to win.

 This is similar to capture the flag, except there is only one flag at a neutral or center position on the playing field.
 To win the game you must capture the flag and take it to a designated area, which is usually the opponent’s starting station.

 The object of this game is to eliminate all of your opponents.